-126. U.S. Patent No. 7,869,591 (the "591 patent") entitled, System and Method for Secure Three-Party Communications, was filed on February 16, 2007, and claims priority to March 23, 2001.
-St. Luke is the owner by assignment of the 591 patent.
-A true and correct copy of the 591 patent is attached hereto as Exhibit C.
+- 124. U.S. Patent No. 7,869,591 (the "'591 patent") entitled, System and Method for Secure Three-Party Communications, was filed on February 16, 2007, and claims priority to March 23, 2001.
+St. Luke is the owner by assignment of the '591 patent.
+A true and correct copy of the '591 patent is attached hereto as Exhibit C.

-127. The '591 patent has been cited by over twenty issued United States patents as relevant prior art.
+- 125. The '591 patent has been cited by over twenty issued United States patents as relevant prior art.
 Specifically, patents issued to the following companies have cited the '591 patent.

-- Square.
-Inc.
+- Square, Inc.

 - Konnklike Philips Electronics, N.V

-- Red Hat.
-Inc.
+- Red Hat, Inc.

 - Microsoft Corporation

 - Industrial Technology Research Institute ("ITRI")

 - Electronics and Telecommunications Research Institute (ETRI)

 - Saas Document Solutions Limited

 - Good Technology Corporation

 - Avanade Inc.

 - Medical Management International, Inc.

-128. The '591 patent claims specific methods and systems for secure third-party communications-for example, a system and method for communicating information between a first party and a second party that includes identifying desired information; negotiating, through an intermediary, a cryptographic comprehension function for obscuring at least a portion of the information communicated between the first party and the second party; communicating the encrypted information to the second party; and decrypting the encrypted information using the negotiated cryptographic comprehension function.
+- 126. The '591 patent claims specific methods and systems for secure third-party communications-for example, a system and method for communicating information between a first party and a second party that includes identifying desired information; negotiating, through an intermediary, a cryptographic comprehension function for obscuring at least a portion of the information communicated between the first party and the second party; communicating the encrypted information to the second party; and decrypting the encrypted information using the negotiated cryptographic comprehension function.
 Moreover, in the patented systems and methods, the intermediary does not itself possess sufficient information to decrypt the encrypted information, thus allowing use of an "untrusted" intermediary.

+- 127. The claims in the '591 patent are directed at a technical solution to a problem unique to computer networks securely transmitting encrypted electronic information via an intermediary device, wherein the electronic information is cryptographically secure not only from outside attackers, but also from the intermediary.